tkuye/auto-linkedin/README.md

-# Auto-Linkedin How To Guide
+# Auto-LinkedIn How To Guide

 ## **Requirements**